NMT-CSE-HCCS/deep_feature_fusion_rumor_detection/README.md

 #### Please consider starring us, if you found it useful.
 Thanks

 ## Requirements
-This code has ben implemented in Python using Pytorch.
-The following Environment and Library needed to run the code is listed in requirements.txt
+This code has ben implemented in Python 3 using Pytorch.
+The packages needed to run the code are listed in requirements.txt

 ## Run Demo